system76/tech-docs/src/models/thelio-massive-b1.2/repairs.md

 ### Steps to replace the top exhaust fans:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the inner partition](#removing-the-inner-partition).
-(The CPU shroud can optionally be [removed](#removing-the-cpu-shroud).)
+(The CPU duct can optionally be [removed](#removing-the-cpu-duct).)
-2. Unscrew the three screws attaching the fan to the CPU shroud.
+2. Unscrew the three screws attaching the fan to the CPU duct.

 ![Top exhaust fan screws](./img/top-fan-screws.jpg)

 3. Unplug the fan from the extension cable and remove it from the case.
-4. Screw the new fan into the CPU shroud, plug it in, and replace the inner partition and top case.
+4. Screw the new fan into the CPU duct, plug it in, and replace the inner partition and top case.

 ## Troubleshooting the power button: